 - 1. The requirements of this rule shall not apply to the following: - a.
-Any architectural coating that is supplied, sold, offered for sale, or manufactured for use outside of the District or for shipment to other manufacturers for reformulation or repackaging for use outside of the District. - b.
-Any aerosol coating product and any person using an aerosol coating product. - c.
-Any solvent cleaning machine subject to Rule 321, Solvent Cleaning Machines and Solvent Cleaning.
-However, if a person uses a solvent cleaning machine for the cleaning of architectural coating application equipment, the solvent cleaning machine shall be: - i. exempt from Rule 321, and - ii. subject to Rule 323.1 provisions, including Section D.4. - 2.
-Any architectural coating sold in a container with a volume of one liter (1.057 quarts) or less shall be exempt from Section D.1 and the limits listed in Table 323.1-1, provided: - a.
-The coating containers are not bundled together to be sold as a unit that exceeds one liter (1.057 quarts), excluding containers packed together for shipping to a retail outlet. - b.
-The label or any other product literature does not suggest combining multiple containers so that the combination exceeds one liter (1.057 quarts). - 3.
+Any architectural coating that is supplied, sold, offered for sale, or manufactured for use outside of the District or for shipment to other manufacturers for reformulation or repackaging. - b.
+Any aerosol coating product. - 2.
+With the exception of Section F, this rule shall not apply to any architectural coating sold in a container with a volume of one liter (1.057 quarts) or less provided: - a.
+The coating containers are not bundled together to be sold as a unit that exceeds one liter (1.057 quarts), excluding containers packed together for shipping to a retail outlet, warehouse, or a military distribution or redistribution facility. - 3.
 Any architectural coating operation that is not conducted as part of a business is exempt from the requirements of Section D.4 of this rule. - 4.
-The provisions of Section D.4.g shall not apply to solvents labeled exclusively for the clean-up of application equipment used for polyaspartic or polyurea coatings.
+Early Rule 323.1 compliance provision: